New sewer line construction project in the Sugar Bowl East and West Villages

 Project Costs

 Each property owner is responsible for the cost of work on their property.
-The installation of the public sewer will be paid for by the benefiting property owners through an assessment that can be paid for all at once or financed and placed on the annual property tax bill.
+The installation of the public sewer will be paid for by the benefiting property owners through a special tax that can be paid for all at once or financed and placed on the annual property tax bill.

-The assessment is established by forming an Assessment District.
-The first step to forming the Assessment District is the preparation of an Engineer’s Report that calculates the cost of the public sewer extension and apportions those costs to the benefitting properties.
-The DSPUD Board of Directors will review and approve the Engineer’s Report and direct staff to mail notices and ballots to the benefiting property owners.
-Property owners will indicate support or opposition to Assessment District formation on the ballot.
-The Board cannot form the Assessment District or impose assessments if the ballots submitted in opposition exceeds the ballots submitted in support of the assessments.
+The special tax is established by forming a Community Facilities District (CFD).
+The first step to forming the CFD is the preparation of a Rate and Method of Apportionment of Special Tax (RMA) that calculates the cost of the public sewer extension and apportions those costs to the benefitting properties.
+The DSPUD Board of Directors will review and approve the RMA and authorize the CFD election by the affected property owners.
+Property owners will indicate support or opposition to CFD formation on the ballot.
+The Board can only form the CFD and impose the special tax if 2/3 of the ballots submitted vote in favor of the special tax.

-Once the Assessment District is approved, property owners will be given an opportunity to either pay their assessment or have the assessment placed on their annual tax bill.
+Once the CFD is approved, property owners will be given an opportunity to either pay special tax or have the special tax placed on their annual tax bill.
 After the prepayment period, DSPUD will issue bonds to finance the remaining costs to construct.

 Current Status